-Web3 has been revolutionizing gaming in recent years, with the space capitalizing on the opportunities unlocked through widespread decentralization and tokenization.
+Web3 has been revolutionising gaming in recent years, with the space capitalising on the opportunities unlocked through widespread decentralisation and tokenisation.

 Web3 and blockchain-based gaming accounted for roughly $55.38Bn of the market as of February 2022, as stated in Crypto.com’s 2022 report.

 Central to this shift is GameFi, the concept of being able to create value within a gaming environment that is transferable outside of that environment.
-The result of which is real-world financial potential and digital assets owned by the players themselves (as opposed to any centralized authority).
+The result of this is real-world financial potential and digital assets owned by the players themselves (as opposed to any centralised authority).

 Traditional gaming and P2P/F2P